LeeMorinUCF/QMB6358F20/demo_15_numerical_methods/README.md

 Here, we are given the matrix ```A```, on the left, and the product ```b = c(29, 51, 38)``` on the right.
 The objective is to find the (unknown) vector ```x = c(4, 7)```, using only ```A``` and ```b```.
+The most common such problem is when the matrix ```A``` is square, that is, it has the same number of rows and columns.

 ### The solution